RSS3-Network/REPs/REPs/REP-16.md

 Proposed new description of the formula:

 ```
-The Node Operator of a Normal Node sets the tax rate τ which is imposed on the Network Rewards allocated to its $P_s$.
+A Normal Node's operator sets the tax rate τ which is imposed on the Network Rewards allocated to its $P_s$.

 The amount of taxiable $R_s$ is capped at a maximum of $c$ times the amount of the current $P_o$, where $c$ is set by the Network.
 ```